コンテンツにスキップ

 [Research Note 3]

-When we want to ride a wave, we either have to notice the wave that arises and ride it, or we have to make waves ourselves.
+When we want to ride a wave, we either notice the wave that arises and ride it, or we have to make waves ourselves.
 If we interpret Kuwata's previous words, an adult is someone who can make waves with their own power.

-Professor: By the way, there is a white sandbar between the Noh stage and the audience seats, and a pine tree is painted on the board (mirror board) at the back.
-It's Shonan, isn't it? (laughs) Kuwata said on a TV program that he was interested in the climax, "Japan's Rio Carnival, the madness between life and death" (Inamura Jane Special!
-Kuwata Keisuke Talks - A Story of Wind, Waves and Music), and that because the story is set in Kamakura, he wanted to express "the sense of distance that sometimes affects real life, where supernatural creatures have a certain influence" (ibid.).
+Professor: By the way, there is a white sandbar between the Noh stage and the audience seats, and a pine tree is painted on the board (mirror panel) at the back.
+It's Shonan, isn't it? (laughs) Kuwata said on a TV program that he was interested in the climax, saying, "It's like the Rio Carnival in Japan, I'm interested in the madness that lies between life and death" (Inamura Jane Special!
+Kuwata Keisuke Speaks - A Story of Wind, Waves and Music), and that because the play is set in Kamakura, he wanted to express "the sense of distance that sometimes affects real life, where supernatural creatures have a certain influence" (ibid.).

 Oz: Well done, Professor!
-You made it there!!
+You made it!

 Ami: Thank you for your hard work!

-Both: Eh?
-Are we doing something again?
+Both: Eh, are we doing something again?

-※This story is a fiction.
+*This story is fiction.

-Conclusion: Like Jane, the Ebb and the Flow
+Conclusion: Like Jane, who comes and goes

-Although it is a song by Yuzo Kayama, thanks to this series I have come to a new interpretation of the lyrics by Tokiko Iwatani, which begin with "Embraced by the sea."
+Although it is a song by Yuzo Kayama, thanks to this series I have come to have a new interpretation of the lyrics by Tokiko Iwatani, which begin with "Embraced by the sea."

-Written by: Junsei Shaku (Chairman of Shonan Rock'n'Roll Center AGAIN, Buddhist scholar)
+Written by: Shaku Junsei (Chairman of Shonan Rock 'n' Roll Center AGAIN, Buddhist scholar)

-He currently serves as the main DJ for "Shonan Rock 'n' Roll Center RADIO" on Kamakura FM every Monday from 22:10.
+He currently serves as the main DJ for "Shonan Rock 'n' Roll Center RADIO" on Kamakura FM every Monday from 10:10pm.

-Official site: https://www.srcagain.com/
+Official website: https://www.srcagain.com/

-Editorial Support:
+Editorial assistance:

 Ami Tazaki